andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </figure>

 As Mark works through the parts I get the hang of them *individually*.
-Unfortunately we'll need to link them all together and that's where my head starts to spin.
+When he starts to link 2 and 3 segments together is where my head starts to spin.
 I quickly follow the lead of the more seasoned dancers and begin to write it all down in a notebook.